 Training the employees is one of the best ways to avoid a chargeback.
 This can be done for both kinds of transactions where the cardholder presents the card for payment and also for the website transactions.

 By teaching the employees about fraud and chargeback prevention techniques, the aim of avoiding chargebacks can be achieved.

 The transactions, for example, can be teaching fraud and chargeback prevention techniques for looking for suspicious transactions, verifying signatures in card-present transactions, and obtaining signatures on contracts and sales orders when appropriate.

 By maintaining good records

-Maintaining records of customer’s credit card transaction details like dates of transactions, amounts and authorization information help to fight a chargeback in case of any.
-The records help merchant in case of an unfair practice where a customer may try to take advantage of the chargeback system or may have forgotten the purchase.
+The records help merchants in case of an unfair practice where a customer may try to take advantage of the chargeback system or may have forgotten the purchase.